GLOBAL MARKETS-Stocks fall, Bund yields go negative on Brexit fears

 By Herbert Lash

-NEW YORK, June 14 (Reuters) - Safe-haven German Bund yields fell below zero on Tuesday for the first time and global equity markets slid for a fourth day in a row on intensifying worries about a potential British exit from the European Union.
+NEW YORK, June 14 (Reuters) - Safe-haven German Bund yields fell below zero on Tuesday for the first time and global equity markets slid for a fourth day running on rising worries about a potential British exit from the European Union.

-Polls and bookmakers' odds showed an increasing likelihood that Britons would vote to exit the European Union in the June 23 referendum.
+Polls and bookmakers' odds showed a growing chance a Brexit vote will prevail in the June 23 referendum.
 Britain's largest tabloid newspaper, the Sun, also said it was backing a "Leave" vote.

 The 10-year Bund yield fell as low as minus 0.032 percent, which effectively means investors are paying to lend money to the German government for a full decade.